Part-1

 alias and unalias

 As a DBA or a developer, you frequently use this command and will quickly become tired of typing the entire 16 characters.
 Is there is a simpler way?
+There is: the alias command.
+With this approach you can create a short alias, such as "os", to represent the entire command:

 alias os='echo $ORACLE_HOME'

+Now whenever you want to check the ORACLE_SID, you just type "os" (without the quotes) and Linux executes the aliased command.
 However, if you log out and log back in, the alias is gone and you have to enter the alias command again.
 To eliminate this step, all you have to do is to put the command in your shell's profile file.
 For bash, the file is .bash_profile (note the period before the file name, that's part of the file's name) in your home directory.
 For bourne and korn shells, it's .profile, and for c-shell, .chsrc.

 You can create an alias in any name.
 For instance, I always create an alias for the command rm as rm -i, which makes the rm command interactive.